GRE Score Percentiles 2026

 My universal recommendation is that you check where you stand compared to the GRE score percentiles above.
 Then have a look at the forums to see other students’ experiences.

-However, even if your target school allows for this, such a low score could still be a red flag for an admissions officer.
+However, even if your target school allows scores in the lower ranges, such low scores could still be a red flag for an admissions officer.
 And if you’re below the 50th percentile in Verbal, Quant, and AWA, your score probably isn’t going to impress anyone.
 So although being below 50th percentile in just one section of the test isn’t always a deal-breaker, you should avoid being in the bottom half of the percentiles if possible.

 How to achieve a perfect GRE Verbal Score (or get close!)